Alumni and Donors

 Alumni and friends gifting $2,500 or more during the previous calendar year to the College Fund will be members of this group of esteemed supporters.
 Updates to this society are made near the beginning of each year.
 In an effort to continue the college’s legacy of excellence, alumni and friends are encouraged to make a gift like this each and every year.
 We hope everyone will consider making a yearly commitment to be part of this inner circle.

-Alumni and friends who give between $1,000 and $2,499 to the College Fund during the previous calendar year will be members of this group of valued supporters.
+Alumni and friends who give $1,000 to $2,499 to the College Fund during the previous calendar year will be members of this group of supporters.
 Updates to this society are made near the beginning of each year.
-In an effort to continue the college’s legacy of excellence, alumni and friends are encouraged to make a gift like this each and every year.
-We hope everyone will consider making a yearly commitment to be part of this foundational society.